-this is one tradition i believe keeps us in sync with each other as a family. it’s a way to look back and see how we were a year ago, how we are now, what we can improve on and how we’ve made progress.
+this is one tradition i believe keeps us rooted and in sync with each other as a family. it’s a way to look back and see how we were a year ago, how we are now, what we can improve on and how we’ve made progress. rooted

 ive always loved imagining how people lived in simpler, slower times. this old stone house gives off such a calm feeling, being alongside a lake in the woods. i wonder what people did to pass the time before technology. although technology has its benefits, my husband and i both see the need for less distraction and more interaction.

 the journey of motherhood has taught me to treasure these small moments. it all adds up and makes it all worthwhile. looking back on my childhood, my fondest memories are those times spent cooking with my nana, watching Anne of Green Gables over and over together, family camping trips, and spending lots of time in nature.

 motherhood has taught me more than i thought possible. the interrupted and unexpected events of mothering came as real surprise to me. my idea of how it was “supposed to be” only took me away from enjoying the precious blessings right in front of me.

 it took a while to accept, but i’ve learned that rigid routines just aren’t possible. motherhood requires the ability to be flexible and think on your toes. routines are wonderful and so is predictability, but i’ve embraced the truth that it’s a rarity in raising children. while routine is necessary, it is rythm that is the essence of mothering and parenting. i believe all families must work at this together and find what suites their unique needs. here are a few things that has helped with our rhythm as well as keep us in sync and rooted as a family. rooted

 • morning exercise/quiet time/coffee (even if it’s just a little stretching)

 • meal planning/nightly meals together (i enjoy this so much as it gives us all time to reflect on the day and make meaningful connections as a family)